-A community is defined as disadvantaged if the criteria for population, coverage ratio, or Justice 40 map coverage results in a value greater than 1 point or the ratio of water bill to median household income is greater than 1.
+A community is defined as disadvantaged if the criteria for population or coverage ratio results in a value greater than 1 point or the ratio of water bill to median household income is greater than 1.
 A community can be defined as disadvantaged based on an individual category (i.e., financially disadvantaged, small, etc.); however, the disadvantaged rank will be determined based on the sum of the categories above, when possible.